 Lender, Borrower promises to pay the principal sum of ... \$4,176.13...."
-"Lender" is defined under the heading "Parties" as "the Secretary of Housing mortgage was paid off with a release being issued by the primary lender, but this does not demonstrate that Petitioner has paid the indebtedness to HUD or that
+"Lender" is defined under the heading "Parties" as "the Secretary of Housing primary lender, but this does not demonstrate that Petitioner has paid the indebtedness to HUD or that HUD has issued a release.
+When Petitioner executed the Note, Petitioner was put on notice that the terms of the loan from HUD required repayment.

 Petitioner provides no documentary evidence to prove that Petitioner's Note to HUD was ever repaid.
-Petitioner's Hearing Request.
-The primary made to the primary lender to pay off Petitioner's primary mortgage are separate and apart from the payments needed to satisfy Petitioner's debt to HUD.

-HUD has issued a release.
-When Petitioner executed the Note, Petitioner was put on notice that the terms of the loan from HUD required repayment.
-As the
+Petitioner's Hearing Request, dated November is separate and apart from the indebtedness to the primary FHA-insured lender.
+As a result, the payments made to the primary lender to pay off Petitioner's primary mortgage are separate and apart from the payments needed to satisfy Petitioner's debt to HUD.
+Petitioner has presented no evidence that HUD's Note was paid in full or that HUD has released Petitioner from liability under the Note.
+Sautter Decl. at ¶ 5.
+Instead, Petitioner admits that the Note to HUD was not paid, and that the failure to pay was due to the "error" of his title company, CW Title.
+Pet.
+Resp., ¶¶ 1-2.